 But its end is the way of death.

 a.
 There is a way that seems right to a man: Proverbs often speaks of the way, the path of life a man or woman walks upon.
 Solomon observed that this way often seems right to a man.
-Their path of life seems fine to them, and they wonder why God or anyone else would have a different opinion.
+His path of life seems fine to him, and he wonders why God or anyone else would have a different opinion.

 i.
 “The issue then is how deceptive evil is.
 It might promise and deliver happiness, power, and the good life, but it cannot sustain what it gives.”
 (Ross)

 b.
 But its end is the way of death: Though it seems right, it isn’t right – it leads to death.
 Wisdom understands that what may seem right to a man isn’t necessarily right; it can in fact be the way of death.

 i.
 This proverb reminds us that the way of death is rarely clearly marked.
 “The safety and destiny of a road are not always as they appear (Matt.
 7:13, 14).
 The deceptive road leads as certainly to death as the plainly marked one.”
 (Waltke)

 ii.
 This makes plain our need for a revelation from God.
 We can’t entirely trust our own examination and judgment.
 To really know we are on the way of life (instead of the way of death), we need to fear the Lord and receive His wisdom, especially as revealed in His word.

 iii.
 The principle of this proverb is so important that God repeated it again at Proverbs 16:25.

 And the end of mirth may be grief.